 Under Password Reset Lockout Settings, use the dropdown menus to set the maximum attempts and minutes the user is locked out of the account.

-If a user successfully enters their password but fails the Knowledge-based Authentication (KBA) questions, they are not locked out of their accounts.
+If a user successfully enters their password but fails the security questions, they are not locked out of their accounts.

-However, if a user is resetting their password and fail the KBA questions, they will be temporarily blocked from resetting their password.
+However, if a user is resetting their password and fails the questions, they will be temporarily blocked from resetting their password.